SpeakerTravel Blog

 Travel — Getting your Speakers There

 For local conferences, speakers may get to your conference by car or with public transport.
-When you have international speakers, you will need to arrange flights and hotels.
+When you have international speakers, you will need to arrange flights, trains, and hotels.

 We're tooting our own horn here, but there's currently only one tool that lets you manage this with ease: